aboutsummaryrefslogtreecommitdiff

 FAQ

-I edited the heading title and synced the description.
-Why did the title stay the same?
+I edited the heading title and the description.
+Why did only one of them update?

 Why did square brackets disappear from a synced title?